 Shift in Consumer Preferences

 Multigrain flour is gaining popularity due to its numerous health benefits, diverse nutritional profile, and the increasing consumer demand for healthier food options.
-The rise of multigrain flour can be attributed to many reasons, but three main reasons are:
+The rise of multigrain flour can be attributed to many reasons, but the three main reasons are:

 A. Rise in Gluten Intolerance

 Whole wheat atta contains a protein called gluten that is responsible for the strength and texture of the baked wheat products.
-Generally, hard wheat has naturally occurring gluten content around 12% to 14%.
+Generally, hard wheat has a naturally occurring gluten content of around 12% to 14%.
 It is this gluten that acts as a binding agent to hold processed foods together and give them shape.

 Gliadin, a component of gluten, is responsible for provoking gluten intolerance in people.
 Gluten intolerance can also be attributed to changes in the wheat variety (with hybridised seeds), ultra-processing of wheat and overconsumption of refined foods.
-With rising gluten intolerance, health-conscious people are looking for alternate options to wheat and its processed versions.
+With rising gluten intolerance, health-conscious people are looking for alternative options to wheat and its processed versions.

 B. Refined Wheat Atta

-Furthermore, it is a generally held perception that most refined wheat flour is mixed with highly processed ‘maida’ which is considered to be unhealthy.
+Furthermore, it is a generally held perception that most refined wheat flour is mixed with highly processed ‘maida’, which is considered to be unhealthy.
 Since FSSAI does not mandate wheat manufacturers to disclose ‘maida’ content, some manufacturers mix maida into wheat flour to reduce cost, increase the whiteness of roti and for other cosmetic benefits.

-People perceive commercially available wheat to have little natural fibre, as modern atta factories typically process wheat without the bran and typically the dietary fibre for refined wheat ranges from 7-13% depending upon the processing techniques employed by the manufacturer.
+People perceive commercially available wheat to have little natural fibre, as modern atta factories typically process wheat without the bran, and typically the dietary fibre for refined wheat ranges from 7-13%, depending upon the processing techniques employed by the manufacturer.
 Modern wheat flour is far from the traditional wheat flour that used to be consumed by Indian households.

 Hence, health-conscious individuals are moving away from the overconsumption of refined grains and are seeking varied diets that include a mix of grains for better health outcomes.